Innovative Global Program

 Students are introduced to advanced research in a wide range of engineering fields from the first two years in order to develop a global perspective on current innovative approaches in various fields.

-These courses introduce research by faculty members from various disciplines to enable students to learn the scientific value and social significance of a variety of approaches.
+These subjects introduce research by faculty members from various disciplines to enable students to learn the scientific value and social significance of a variety of approaches.

 Students are introduced to advanced research in a wide range of engineering fields from the first two years in order to develop a global perspective on current innovative approaches in various fields.

-These courses introduce research by faculty members from various disciplines to enable students to learn the scientific value and social significance of a variety of approaches.
+These subjects introduce research by faculty members from various disciplines to enable students to learn the scientific value and social significance of a variety of approaches.

 • Introduction to Advanced Science and Technology